 Table 1 presents the means, standard deviations, skewness, kurtosis and the linear correlations among the learner behaviours and the academic performance measures.
 The academic performance scores, measured with performance in English Language were generally very low.
-The results indicated that there were significant linear relationships between all the learner
+The results indicated that there were significant linear relationships between all the learner behaviour dimensions and performance in Mathematics, but with performance in English Language, task orientation, consideration, and creativity did not relate significantly.
+Thus, generally, the predictors (learner behaviour dimensions) linearly related with the performance measures.

 The first model (Table 2) presents the results of the extent to which the learner behaviour dimensions predicted the performance of the students in English Language test.
-The results showed that all the seven predictors together related positively with performance in English Language and the model was significant (R=.278, $R^2=.077$, adjusted $R^2=.059$, p<.001).
-As indicated by the coefficient of determination (R^2), the learner behaviours together accounted for 5.9% of the variance in performance in English Language.
+The results showed that all the seven predictors together related positively with performance in English Language and the model was significant (R=.278, R2=.077, adjusted R2=.059, p<.001).
+As indicated by the coefficient of determination (R2), the learner behaviours together accounted for 5.9% of the variance in performance in English Language.